Why Does 5G Telecom & Wireless IoT Need A Hyper Distributed Cloud

 Real-time anomaly & fraud detection

 Another challenge faced by the telecom industry is security and privacy since IoT devices and sensors produce large amounts of sensitive data that are vulnerable to cyber-attacks and hard to contain for privacy purposes.
-A hyper distributed cloud can help telcos identify patterns and enable faster decision-making.
-Analyzing transactions in real-time for fraud and anomaly detection and offering native security for all wireless devices, phones, and "things."
+A hyper distributed cloud can not only help telcos identify patterns and analyze transactions in real-time for fraud and anomaly detection but also offer native security for all wireless devices, phones, and "things."

 Predictive analytics